The Hippocratic Oath: Are We Hurting Ourselves and Each Other?

 The mind is a very powerful thing, allowing people to work far past the point of exhaustion.
 There are several powerful examples of the effect of attitude on health.

 Studies of attitude often are seen as pseudoscience.
 However, several good examples demonstrate the power of the mind backed up by the scientific method and, more importantly, quantitative and objective data.

-In a randomized controlled trial of gratitude journaling, researchers asked participants to write down five things they were grateful for at the end of each day for 14 days.
+In a randomized controlled trial of gratitude journaling, researchers asked particpants to write down five things they were grateful for at the end of each day for 14 days.
 The authors were able to show significant increases in positive affect, subjective happiness, and life satisfaction and a decrease in negative affect and depression.69

 In another study of heart failure patients, the authors measured emotional response to gratitude and directly measured inflammatory biomarkers.70 These included C-reactive protein, tumor necrosis factor-alpha (TNF-α), interleukin-6 (IL-6), interferon-gamma-gamma (IFN-gamma), and suppression of tumorigenicity 2 (ST2).
 Gratitude was associated with more sleep, less depressed mood, less fatigue, and, importantly, significantly and quantifiably lower inflammatory biomarkers.